 As co-president, you are one of the public faces of GAU.
 Be prepared to help lead GAU’s official interactions with local media, our friends in the UF administration, and UFF.
 The co-president also oversees such administrative functions as the hiring of released-timers, the conducting of GAU elections, the submission of reports to UFF and GAU’s preparations for bargaining.
 You will also collaborate with the Organizing Chair in the planning of major GAU rallies and events.
 While you are unlikely to always be the main person involved in all of these roles at all times, your consistent presence will be critical to their success.
 Be ready to lead!
 GAU members, your fellow officers and released-time staff will regularly look to you for guidance on critical union matters.
 Also, establishing a good working relationship with your fellow co-president will be essential to helping GAU achieve its goals.
 Upon assuming the office, you will be given access to a document that includes important GAU records.
 This position serves a two-year term as a volunteer.

 Graduate Assistants United at the University of Florida Your Union!
 Your Voice!
+So Join Today!